AnotherAsianFailure/A-Minimalistic-Websocket-Server/README.md

 # A-Minimalistic-Websocket-Server
-An inadequate and substandard software of an absent-minded idiot, written entirely in C, with occasional instances of plagiarizing code and use of open-source libraries.<br><br>
+An inadequate and substandard implementation of The WebSocket Protocol by an absent-minded idiot, written entirely in C, with occasional instances of plagiarizing code and use of open-source libraries.<br><br>
 Imported Libraries Are: base64.c, sha1.c, and sha1.h. <br>
 *(Vibe-coding is Not Allowed Here!)*